How To Live With A Dysfunctional Family

 Addiction

 Mom unwinding the day with a glass of wine and dad having a beer after a hard work day isn't bad.
-However, if that alcohol consumption becomes excessive, it can lead to dysfunction.
+However, if that alcohol consumption becomes excessive, it can lead to dysfunction in the family unit.
 Addiction can be expensive and alter the parents' mood, making them abusive or neglectful.

 Another situation